 Rather than worrying about what you can’t do, make sure that you do what you can.

 Take this opportunity to revamp your list-building processes.

-Look through your landing pages and make them as relevant and valuable as you can.
+Look through your landing pages and sign-up forms, and make them as relevant and valuable as you can.

 Etsy and Airbnb are great examples for updating their landing pages to be relevant.